jquery/learn.jquery.com/page/jquery-ui/how-jquery-ui-works.md

 ## Initialization

 In order to track the state of the widget, we must introduce a full life cycle for the widget.
-The life cycle starts when the widget is initalized.
+The life cycle starts when the widget is initialized.
 To initialize a widget, we simply call the plugin on one or more elements.

 ```
 $( "#elem" ).progressbar();